Exploring Nucleon Structure through Sub- and Near-threshold $\phi$-Meson Photoproduction

 When nucleons are bound into atomic nuclei, they are close enough to experience significant attraction or repulsion from each other.
 These strong interactions can result in hard collisions between nucleons, leading to the creation of pairs of highly energetic and off-shell nucleons.
-These nucleon pairs can exhibit large relative momentum and small center-of-mass (c.m.) momentum compared to single-nucleon Fermi momentum, a phenomenon known as SRCs.
+This phenomenon, characterized by nucleon pairs with large relative momentum and small center-of-mass (c.m.) momentum compared to the single-nucleon Fermi momentum, is known as SRCs.
 SRCs are a significant yet not fully understood aspect of nuclear structure, and understanding their role in the atomic nucleus is crucial for modeling various nuclear, particle, and even astrophysics phenomena \cite{Hen:2016kwk,Arrington:2022sov}.
-Initially, it was believed that the contribution of SRCs scaled with nuclear density \cite{CLAS:2005ola} following the observation of SRCs \cite{Frankfurt:1993sp}.
+Following the observation of SRCs \cite{Frankfurt:1993sp}, it was initially believed that their contribution scaled with nuclear density \cite{CLAS:2005ola}.
 However, the measurement of the scaling factor $a_2^A$ for $^9$Be in \cite{Fomin:2011ng} revealed that clustering effects, i.e., the specifics of nuclear structure, significantly impact the relative contribution of SRCs.
 Recent studies also suggest a strong connection between SRCs and the well-known EMC effect \cite{EuropeanMuon:1983wih,Weinstein:2010rt,Hen:2012fm}, offering a new perspective for investigating the origins of EMC.
 To strengthen the physical argument for this connection, a rigorous examination is urgently needed, particularly focusing on gluonic processes.